deep-stack/ts-nitro/packages/server/README.md

   ]
   ```

-* Run client for Alice (`0xAAA6628Ec44A8a742987EF3A114dDFE2D4F7aDCE`) and pass in Erin's address as a counterparty to create the ledger channel with:
+* Run node for Alice (`0xAAA6628Ec44A8a742987EF3A114dDFE2D4F7aDCE`) and pass in Erin's address as a counterparty to create the ledger channel with:

   ```bash
   # In packages/server